enricorubagotti/normalize/README.md

 The code is at index.pl

-At the moment I am running the code erubagotti@COMOSPLNXU09:~/aspell/code$ rm nohup.out; nohup perl index.pl & The index should be at /home/erubagotti/data/databaseNormalization/indexFile The format will be file_name/tword1/tword2/t.....
+At the moment I am running the code erubagotti@COMOSPLNXU09:~/aspell/code$ rm nohup.out; nohup perl index.pl & there is a module in the file parser.pl to run different processes and avoid memory leaks.

+The index should be at /home/erubagotti/data/databaseNormalization/indexFile The format will be file_name/tword1/tword2/t.....